smithjd/sql-pet/docs/083-exploring-a-single-table.md

 >   * Dig into a single Adventureworks table containing sales data
 >   * Investigate the data from a business value perspective

-This chapter explores one table, illustrating the kind of detective work that's often involved in understand a single table.
-We'll investigate the `salesorderheader` table in the `sales` schema in this example.
+The previous chapter has demonstrated some of the automated techniques for showing what's in the table using specific R functions and packages.
+Now we demonstrate a step-by-step process of making sense of what's in a table from a business perspective.
+We explore one table, illustrating the kind of detective work that's often involved in understand the meaning of the data in a single table.
+We'll investigate the `salesorderheader` table in the `sales` schema in this example with an eye on the AdventureWorks busieness' sales.

 ## Setup our standard working environment